-Hollywood is well socialized, loves people, and will be a great addition to any cat-loving fam, even one with cat friendly doggies.
-If you are interested in meeting Hollywood please start by filling out the adoption questionnaire via our website.
-We require either that he be adopted together with another cat or that he go into a home that already has a cat.
+He has been well socialized and will be a great addition to any cat-loving fam.
+If you are interested in meeting Bevers please start by filling out the adoption questionnaire via our website.
+We require either that Bevers be adopted together with his brother Jaime or that he go into a home that already has another cat.

 We make every effort to make the best possible match when placing our cats/kittens with new families.
 Once you submit an application you will be contacted if the particular cat/kitten you are interested in is a good match for you.
 Many times kittens have several interested parties and you will be contacted if/when a meeting is appropriate.
 Each adoptive homes is screened carefully, and a lot of support is given to make sure the adoption is a success.

 Wonder Cat Rescue is not a shelter, but a team of caring foster homes and volunteers who open our own homes to needy cats until permanent placement can be found.
 By adopting a cat from Wonder Cat Rescue, you're making a commitment to provide love, care, and medical treatment for the life of the cat, which can be up to 20 years or more.
 Adopting a cat is a serious decision, but a very rewarding one!